 In the United States, UPAR partners with several major universities, including the Colorado School of Mines; Louisiana State University; the Massachusetts Institute of Technology; Stanford University; Texas A&M University; the University of California, Davis; and the University of Texas, Austin.
 In addition to these schools, UPAR provides support to other universities to develop talent in disciplines such as engineering, earth science, finance, information technology and environmental science.

 To encourage minority participation in these areas of study and foster diversity, Chevron partners with historically black colleges and universities such as Tuskegee University, North Carolina A&T State University and Clark Atlanta University.
 We also sponsor other university-based programs designed to attract and retain minority or low-income students, including:

-- The GoldShirt Program at the University of Colorado, which offers a year of extra study after high school for motivated but unprepared students who want to pursue an engineering degree.
+- The GoldShirt Program at the University of Colorado, which offers a year of extra study after high school for motivated students who need additional preparation to be able to pursue an engineering degree.
 After the GoldShirt year, participants follow the four-year curriculum in the engineering major of their choice while continuing to take part in the GoldShirt program.

 - The Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis, which focuses on attracting and retaining engineering students from diverse backgrounds, particularly at-risk students.
 The program includes a dedicated student center, academic advisors, leadership and professional development, and engagement with diversity clubs.

 - The Chevron Texas A&M Engineering Academies, which provides students from underrepresented communities the opportunity to pursue an engineering degree by taking Texas A&M engineering courses at one of four Texas community colleges.